jmonti-gh/Datasets/README.md

 # Datasets

-## -- Python code I use to load this Datasets
+## -- Python code I use to load these Datasets
 ```python
 import requests
 import zipfile as zfm